Collateral Consequences Of A Criminal Conviction

 - Child Care: Most criminal convictions disqualify a candidate

-- Drug Possession: 1 year suspension for first offense, 2 years suspension for second offense, and indefinite suspension for third offense
+- Drug Possession: One-year suspension for a first offense, two years suspension for a second offense, and indefinite suspension for a third offense.

-- Drug Sale: 2 year suspension for first offense and indefinite suspense for subsequent offenses
+- Drug Sale: Two-year suspension for a first offense and indefinite suspense for subsequent offenses.

 Being convicted of any crime can have a devastating impact.
 From time spent in custody to an array of collateral consequences, there is little in your life that will not be affected by a criminal record.
-DeBruin Law Firm knows that good people are falsely accused of crimes every day.
+DeBruin Law, PLLC knows that good people are falsely accused of crimes every day.
 Our experienced Lansing criminal defense attorney will find the defense that is right for your case and fight to keep your record clean.
-Contact us today at (517) 324-4303 to see how we can help.
+Contact us today at 517-731-0353 to see how we can help.